 You should wear comfortable clothing that is easy to remove or partially remove.
 In some cases, you may need to disrobe or wear a gown, but often an ultrasound technician can easily access the area of the body that is being screened without your having to take off your clothes.

 The technician will apply a water-based gel to the area.
 This is so the transducer can easily glide across your skin without any air in between.
-He or she may be looking for specific markers and may make measurements or notes while the test is in progress.
+They may be looking for specific markers and may make measurements or notes while the test is in progress.

 A typical ultrasound takes between 30 minutes and an hour.
 Ultrasounds usually are not uncomfortable, and you are awake and alert during the procedure.
-Often a technician will discuss what he or she is seeing during the test, but in some instances, you may need to wait to discuss the findings with your doctor.
+Often a technician will discuss what they are seeing during the test, but in some instances, you may need to wait to discuss the findings with your doctor.